 Yes, we're still on this.
 Actually, this has been ready to go for awhile, but I was saving it for a special occasion, like going on a business trip and being crazed with work in New York for a week.
 You know how I get.
-So, here you go--
+So, here you go–

 1 Ride Like The Wind Christopher Cross.
-This one is staying on the list despite my lukewarmness on Christopher Cross.
-However, we’re going to require that you watch this hilarious SCTV clip that parodies Michael McDonald’s totally distinguishable vocals in the background.
+This one is staying on the list despite my

 2 Saturday In The Park